Carol M. Highsmith: Childhood

 According to Highsmith, her rural granny was wealthier than her refined grandmother in Atlanta.
 "Granny and Granddad's large tobacco spread involved a lot of backbreaking work but was highly successful.
 Grandmother and grandfather [in Atlanta], had lost everything [including his furniture business] in two fires and the Great Depression.
 But grandmother's friends made like nothing had happened.
 They'd have her to dinner, play bridge and canasta, even take her on cruises to Europe and have their chauffeurs drive her as if she were still part of the aristocracy."

-The Colonel Michael McKinney House, Highsmith's great-grandfather's home in Blue Ridge, Georgia.

 Highsmith told C-SPAN that the influence of her father, a traveling salesman of everything from wave pools to motor buses, and her own, mostly backroad travels through several states to reach her grandmothers imbued her with a fascination about America, "especially roadside America.
 The old car in which my mother would drive (my sister) Sara and me south would break down every year, it seemed, in little towns.
 We'd have to stay overnight in dingy tourist courts or rented rooms above the kinds of old service stations I love to photograph today."

 Highsmith has cited her childhood experiences in rural Rockingham County as an enduring memory and influence.

 In 1964, Carol Highsmith (then McKinney) graduated from Minnehaha Academy in Minneapolis.